plurid/state-share-image/README.md

 HTTP(S) State-Sharing Using Domain-Based Generated Image

-Encode the state of an application into an image to be able to share or store it.
+Encode the state of an application into an image in order to be able to share or store it.

 ## Concept